aalexyss/gui-report-dialog-java/README.md

 - Manage metadata such as name and note
 - Load existing definitions and show results

+# Included Components

+- `report-composer-dialog`: GUI for creating, editing, and managing composite reports (with sub-elements)
+- `report-selector-dialog`: GUI for selecting a report and opening it in context

 This code is extracted from a real-world application and demonstrates GUI logic written in Java (Swing) with custom table models and service integration.

 Note: This is a partial showcase focused on frontend logic only.
 Back-end services are not included.